LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: Limitations

-While our framework addresses several biases and limitations of the LLM-as-a-judge approach, it still inherits some limitations of large language models, such as inconsistency and the potential to introduce additional biases.
-Furthermore, as shown in Table~\ref{tab:valid_interviewer}, the reliability of the interview process heavily depends on the capability of the interviewer model.
+While our framework addresses several biases and limitations of the LLM-as-a-judge approach, it still inherits some of the inherent limitations of large language models, such as inconsistency and the potential to introduce additional biases, similar to the issues raised in the LLM-as-a-judge approach.

-As part of future work, we plan to develop a dataset specifically designed to evaluate the capabilities of interviewer models.
-Additionally, we aim to assess our framework not only on benchmark datasets but also in user-defined scenarios to better capture real-world applications.